JanneMattila/www/docs/_posts/2024/04/2024-04-29-utilizing-key-vault-in-aks.markdown

   # <-OPTIONAL
 ```

-There are plenty of details there but main points are:
+There are plenty of details there but the main points are:

 - `${keyvault_name}` is the name of your Key Vault
 - `${aks_keyvault_client_id}` is the client ID of configured identity for connecting to Key Vault